If you’re looking for the best protein powders without artificial sweeteners (like sucralose), you’re in the right place.

 Each of these five artificial sweeteners are hundreds of times sweeter than natural sugar (sucrose) and they do not contain any food energy (calories).
 Per the FDA, “high-intensity sweeteners also generally will not raise blood sugar levels”.

 Artificial sweeteners are sweeter than sugar, do not contain any calories, and will not raise blood sugar levels.
 Sounds all good right?
-Then, what are the drawbacks or protein powders with sucralose and other additives?
+Then, what are the drawbacks or protein powders with artificial sweeteners, sucralose, or other additives?

-Why choose a protein powder without artificial sweeteners?
+Why choose a protein powder without sucralose or other artificial sweeteners?

 Sucralose, an artificial sweetener that’s usually known as Splenda, is currently one of the most popular artificial sweeteners on the market.
 What could be better than a sugar substitute with zero calories?